glennjones/hapi-workshop/readme.md

 * Deploying app

 Build examples of:
-* Update to v0.8.x of hapi
+* ~~Update to v0.8.x of hapi~~
 * ~~Share-code or singleton pattern in modules~~
 * Shared schema's across application layers
 * Using events for middleware
 * Locking endpoints and routes to HTTPS or HTTP
 * Update whole project with promises

 ## This is a work in progress
 If you find any issue please file here on github and I will try and fix them.
+If you are considering sending a pull request please add tests for the functionality you add or change.